OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

 ## Next steps

-Complete the [Tutorial: Send weekly email reminders based on spreadsheet data](excel-power-automate-returns.md) tutorial.
+Complete [Tutorial: Send weekly email reminders based on spreadsheet data](excel-power-automate-returns.md).
 It teaches you how to return data from a script to the flow.

 You can also check out the [Automated task reminders sample scenario](../resources/scenarios/task-reminders.md) to learn how to combine Office Scripts and Power Automate with Teams Adaptive Cards.